Dystopian FictionLife BlogShort Stories

 An Hour of Your Time

 I got sick.
-The pain had crept from my toes to my knees.
-From my hips to my chest.
+The pain crept from my toes to my knees, from my hips to my chest.
 Maybe months had passed since I’d had a clear head and it had been so long since I’d had no headaches.
-I had a constant fog that made it difficult to focus on anything in my life.
-And the worst part was knowing that there was nothing that could be done about it.
+I lived in a constant fog that made it difficult to focus on anything, and the worst part was knowing that nothing could be done about it.
 Not to say that my life had become a haze or a blur, but it certainly wasn’t as clear as it used to be.

-When I was younger, I ran marathons, I climbed mountains, rowed across rivers, dived in exotic waters, got intimate with many a gym – even when I was on holiday and I always thought that one day, I’d age better as a result of all my years of effort.
+When I was younger, I ran marathons, climbed mountains, rowed across rivers, dived in exotic waters, and got intimate with many a gym, even when I was on holiday.
+I always thought that one day, I’d age better as a result of all my years of effort.

 Bullshit.

-All that running, all that exercise, all that energy I expended, it slowly wore at my joints.
-That day I stared in disbelief at that overpaid dick’s bifocals and heard words I’d always associated with old people; Alzheimer’s, Arthritis, Fibromyalgia and something else that seemed like it should have mattered still resounded in my head.
+All that running, all that exercise, all that energy I expended slowly wore at my joints.
+That day I stared in disbelief at that overpaid dick’s bifocals and heard words I’d always associated with old people: Alzheimer’s, Arthritis, Fibromyalgia, and something else that still resounded in my head.

 I realised I’d been lying to myself.

-As the months progressed and I near forgot what I had half the time.
-I read books and I watched television and kept myself distracted.
-I isolated myself from those who were left that I once valued so highly.
-I read bullshit from clickbait on tweets that I knew was stupid.
-But I did it because I no longer had anything to lose and was no longer afraid to get pulled into someone’s scam.
-So what? i had no money and I had nowhere to be.
-Hell, I was pretty sure that I could pop off at any moment and weeks would go by before someone would notice, and even then, it would only be because the stench of my corrupted corpse was seeping out of the house.
+As the months dragged on, I forgot more and more.
+I read books I didn’t remember and binged shows I didn’t care about.
+I isolated from the few people I once held dear and let myself get dragged into clickbait and scams I knew better than to trust.
+But I did it because I no longer had anything to lose.
+I had no money, nowhere to be.
+I could have popped off at any moment and weeks would pass before anyone noticed, and even then, only because the stench of my corrupted corpse was seeping out of the house.

-Apparently, a woman Doctor in a far-flung part of Asia had discovered a ‘cure’ for ageing.
-A cure – because she was convinced that ageing was a disease that could be cured.
-This Doctor had been dismissed as ridiculous and a charlatan.
+Apparently, a woman Doctor in some far-flung part of Asia had discovered a ‘cure’ for ageing.
+A cure, because she was convinced ageing was a disease.
+She had been dismissed as ridiculous and a charlatan.
 Still, when you have nothing to lose, you’ll follow the white rabbit.
-I laughed, but I clicked and followed like a kid hearing the word ‘ice-cream’.
+I laughed, but clicked and followed like a kid hearing the word ‘ice-cream’.

-On social media forums, I quickly found discussions en masse; speculations, ruminations and trolling a plenty on the ridiculous claims of immortality.
+On forums, I found discussions en masse: speculation, ruminations, and trolling aplenty on the ridiculous claims of immortality.

-Because I have always been something of a dreamer, having created marketing campaigns for some of the world’s largest advertisers, and having created mini-dreams in 60 second snippets, I wrote to this Fringe fellow.
+Because I’ve always been something of a dreamer, having created marketing campaigns for some of the world’s largest advertisers and mini-dreams in 60-second snippets, I wrote to this Fringe fellow.

 I expected nothing.